sschoener/sschoener.github.io/_posts/2019-04-26-unity-job-zoo.md

 # Useful Native Containers
 The `collections` package contains a few handy data structures for use in jobs.
 Here is a quick overview:
  * `NativeList<T>` ([documentation](https://docs.unity3d.com/Packages/com.unity.collections@0.0/api/Unity.Collections.NativeList-1.html)) - basically a `std::vector<T>`; is to `NativeArray<T>` what `List<T>` is to `T[]`.
 You can use this to build up lists via filtering and get some more dynamicism with `IJobParallelFor` (see there).
 As of the time of writing, this type does not support concurrent writing.
  * `NativeQueue<T>` ([documentation](https://docs.unity3d.com/Packages/com.unity.collections@0.0/api/Unity.Collections.NativeQueue-1.html)) - a queue for use in jobs.
 Use the method `ToConcurrent()` on a queue to get an adapter that you can use for concurrent writing.
 Note that _concurrent writing_ in case of the job system is still only allowed within a single job (but that job might be split across multiple threads).
-The safety system will still complain if you use the same `NativeQueue<T>.Concurrent` in multiple jobs at once.
+The safety system will still complain if you use the same `NativeQueue<T>.Concurrent` in multiple jobs at once (you can use `[NativeDisableContainerSafetyRestriction]` to disable that warning).
  The proper usage in a job looks like this:
    ```csharp
    struct QueueJob : IJobParallelFor